Lumavate-Team/documentation/PROPERTIES.rst

   * ``"name": "STRING"``
   * ``"options": {OPTIONS}`` (at least one option must be added to the options field)

-   * ``"NAME STRING":"LABEL STRING"`` (name is used to referance to the option, label is what studio users see in the dropdown field)
+   * ``"NAME STRING":"LABEL STRING"`` (name is used to referance the option, label is what studio users see in the dropdown field)

   * ``"type": "dropdown"``